loganmarchione/dccd/README.md

 Docker Compose files will need to be named `docker-compose.yml`, `docker-compose.yaml`, `compose.yml` or `compose.yaml`.

 The script will redeploy all Docker Compose files if it finds the remote repo has changed (not just the individual files that have changed).
 Git is the source of truth.
+If graceful mode is set, it will only restart the containers that needs to be redeployed.
+It uses docker compose --dry-run to check if it needs it.

 ## Usage